parflow/parflow/docs/user_manual/source/user_manual.rst

 § `6.1.7 <#Domain>`__).
 Note that different patches may have different types of boundary conditions on them.

-This key specifies the names of patches on which pressure boundary conditions will be specified.
+*list* **BCPressure.PatchNames** no default This key specifies the names of patches on which pressure boundary conditions will be specified.
 Note that these must all be patches on the external boundary of the domain and these patches must “cover” that external boundary.
-Example Useage:

 .. container:: list